Go to Content Go to Navigation Go to Navigation Go to Site Search Homepage

 Endorsement Process

 Want to know if your race is eligible for endorsement?
 We currently endorse for state legislative and executive state offices.
-We are looking forward to broadening our reach into local government, PPGPV will endorse school board, city council, county commission or supervisorial district, district attorney and sheriff in communities with a PPGP health center in 2023.
+We will announce eligible endorsements for local races in communities with PPGP health centers as we seek to expand our reach, including city council and school board races.
 You can view the service area maps here to confirm if your race is eligible.

 Committee Review: Candidate questionnaires are reviewed and scored by PPGPV staff.
 Only candidates with a 100% score on the questionnaire will be considered for endorsement.
-While a 100% score is required for consideration, the Board will also consider candidate viability and public positions on issues important to reproductive health care like advancing racial equity and social justice.
+While a 100% score is required for consideration, the PPGPV Community Outreach Committee (COC) will also consider candidate viability and public positions on issues important to reproductive health care like advancing racial equity and social justice.

 Additionally, PPGPV often calls on elected officials to support policy that effects health center operations and patients’ lives.
 While we do not automatically endorse incumbents, their history of standing with PPGPV and in support of Planned Parenthood’s mission will be considered in the endorsement process.

-Board Review & Voter Guide: PPGPV Community Outreach Committee, and auxiliary committee of PPGP’s Board of Directors will review staff recommendations and vote for final endorsement.
+Board Review & Voter Guide: PPGPV's COC will review staff recommendations and vote for final endorsement.
 All endorsements will be made public and available on PPGPV’s website.

 PPGPV endorsements and 100% ratings are issued for the current election cycle only and are revocable at any time.
 Previously endorsed or recognized candidates must apply for endorsement or recognition each time they run.
 Candidates are encouraged to contact PPGPV staff at [email protected].